What does fact checked mean?

 Acetylsalicylic acid, used from ancient times as salicylate from plants, classifies as a non-steroidal anti-inflammatory drug.
-By 1899, the German pharmaceutical company Bayer provided it as a powder to doctors, calling it Aspirin.
+By 1899, the German pharmaceutical company Bayer provided it as a powder to doctors, calling it Aspirin 1.
 Because it sold in so many countries without patent protection, the brand name of the drug became its generic name in the minds of most people.
-Aspirin has few side effects and works to reduce inflammation that causes pain, much the same way that other NSAIDs do.
+Aspirin has few side effects and works to reduce inflammation that causes pain, much the same way that other NSAIDs do 1.
 Doctors also recommend daily doses of it to help prevent heart attacks.

 Most pain relievers available without a prescription started as prescription medications, usually in significantly higher doses.
 Naproxen, introduced in 1976 as a prescription-only medicine, later found its way onto store shelves in lower doses.
 While still available at higher levels from physician orders, naproxen today lines the shelves next to all other over-the-counter medicines.
 Classified as an NSAID, this drug does produce some common and serious side effects in some people.
 For example, a naproxen user may experience shortness of breath and other breathing problems as well as chest pain and headaches that require medical aid.